pranavamin250898/HR-Analytics/README.md

-Dashboard :
+# 📊 HR Attrition Analysis Dashboard

 ![image](https://github.com/user-attachments/assets/accfbbed-c53a-4fea-980e-a507a21fcdaa)

-# 📊 HR Attrition Analysis Dashboard

 This project presents a comprehensive **HR Attrition Analysis Dashboard** that provides insights into employee turnover trends.
 The dashboard visualizes key metrics related to employee demographics, job satisfaction, department-wise attrition, and more.
 It serves as a powerful tool to help HR professionals and organizational leaders understand and address factors impacting employee retention.